kennolot/CTF-pi/README.md

 **Contains manuals and containers to turn your Raspberry Pi into a local CTF box.
 WARNING: THIS WILL MAKE YOUR RASPBERRY PI INSECURE!!!**

+UPDATE: Don't have a Raspberry Pi?
+No worries, now every category of challenges except 3.physical_access can be completed from a Linux computer or Virtual Machine.

 **Please make a backup, save it somewhere else, and do these challenges on clean device**

 **Also since some docker tasks run on local network using vulnerable images, make sure the local network is safe**